Kimberly Marion Suiseeya

 Subfield Specialties: International Organizations and International Law

 - Marion Suiseeya, Kimberly R., Diana K. Elhard, and Christopher J. Paul.
+2021.
 “Towards a Relational Approach in Global Climate Governance: Exploring the Role of Trust.”
-Forthcoming at WIREs Climate Change.
+WIREs Climate Change 12(4): e712.

 - Pickering, Jonathan, Brendan Coolsaet, Neil Dawson, Kimberly R. Marion Suiseeya, Cristina Y.A.
 Inoue, and Michelle Lim.
 “Justice and equity in transformative biodiversity governance.”
 Chapter (invited) in Transforming Biodiversity Governance (edited by Ingrid Visseren-Hamaers and Marcel Kok).
 Cambridge University Press.
 Forthcoming.

 - Zanotti, Laura and Kimberly R. Marion Suiseeya.
 2020.
 “Doing feminist collaborative event ethnography.”
 Journal of Political Ecology 27(1): 961-987.

 - Marion Suiseeya, Kimberly R. 2020.
 “Procedural Justice Matters: Power, Representation, and Participation in Environmental Governance.”
 Chapter (invited) in Environmental Justice: Key Issues (edited by Brendan Coolsaet).
 Series: Routledge Key Issues in Environment and Sustainability.

 - Marion Suiseeya, Kimberly R. and Laura Zanotti.
 2019.
 “Making Influence Visible: Innovating Ethnography at the Paris Climate Summit.”
 Global Environmental Politics 19(2): 38-60.